Adam Barton (Emmerdale): Storylines

-In August 2014, Adam is shocked as Aaron returns two years later and is ready to cover for Adam, following recent events of the fire at the garage.
-Aaron confesses to arson, but Adam later clears his name and spends a while in prison.
+In August 2014, Adam is shocked as Aaron returns two years later and is ready to cover for Adam, following events of the fire at the garage.
+Aaron confesses to arson for Adam, but Adam later clears his name and spends a while in prison.
 During his time there, Adam suffers a beating, but recovers in hospital and is later released from prison.
 Adam and Aaron set up a small scrapyard business nearby.
 Emma Barton sabotages them early on and things nearly end in tears when Aaron is hardly attending work, but the two friends continue to make it work.
 In March 2015, Adam proposes to Victoria Sugden on her 21st birthday.
 Victoria accepts, but later admits that she is not ready for marriage and lets Adam down, leading to the pair breaking up.
 Adam sleeps with Vanessa Woodfield, who later becomes pregnant, but the father is unknown.
 Eventually, results reveal that Adam is the father, when really the actual father of Vanessa's baby is Kirin Kotecha.
 Adam and Victoria elope to get married, following Victoria's accidental knock down of Ashley Thomas, who is hospitalized and diagnosed with epilepsy.
-Adam and Victoria marry on the day of Victoria's court hearing and she is given a caution for accidentally running Ashley over.
+Adam and Victoria marry on the day of Victoria's court hearing, and she is given a caution for accidentally running Ashley over.
 In late July 2015, Adam and Victoria return from their honeymoon and focus on their life as a married couple, but it is interrupted by the existence of Adam's unborn child, as it is still believed that Adam is the father.
 Adam fails to arrive at Vanessa's scan, which angers her and she makes the decision to leave Emmerdale because she does not want Adam involved in the upbringing of Vanessa's baby.
 In August 2015, Adam considers him and Victoria leaving instead to start a new life, but Victoria thinks Adam is mad thinking of leaving.
 Adam gets grief from Rhona Goskirk and he gets drunk, rather than attend the wedding of Pete Barton and Debbie Dingle.
 Adam falls asleep in a car at the scrapyard, but is unaware that a fire had been started, which then caused some gas canisters to explode and collide with a helicopter, which then crashed through the roof of the Village Hall.
 Adam wakes up in the car and Robert and Chrissie get him out before the car explodes.